 For this section this week, I’m going to be doing a bit of a sweep from late December.
 There are three important speeches to look at.
 The first is the late December Politburo meeting.
 Xinhua’s readout of the meeting said:

 Politburo “members spoke one by one, examining themselves in aspects such as ideals and convictions, political integrity, sense of responsibility, and serving the people.
 The meeting noted that it is a major political task for the entire Party to arm itself with Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era and put it into practice.
-The meeting stressed upholding Xi’s position as the core of the CPC Central Committee and the whole Party, as well as the authority of the CPC Central Committee and its centralized, unified leadership, saying that it is the fundamental political guarantee for socialism with Chinese characteristics for a new era to achieve continuous progress.”
+The meeting stressed upholding Xi’s position as the core of the CPC Central Committee and the whole Party, as well as the authority of the CPC Central Committee and its centralised, unified leadership, saying that it is the fundamental political guarantee for socialism with Chinese characteristics for a new era to achieve continuous progress.”

 Sinocism’s Bill Bishop notes that “the English readout of the Politburo Democratic Life meeting did not mention ‘People’s Leader’, or the extremely fulsome praise of Xi that is included in the Chinese version.”